renatolond/mastodon-twitter-poster/README.md

 Mastodon Twitter Crossposter is **100% free** and **open source**.
 We encourage and support an active, healthy community that accepts contributions from the public &ndash; including you!

+There's a high level description of the crossposter over at [development help](https://github.com/renatolond/mastodon-twitter-poster/wiki/Development-help).
+You can start there and ask questions as needed!

 ## License

 Copyright (C) 2017-2018 Renato Cerqueira & other crossposter contributors